-- SC5.4.1 The Penalty or Penalties that may be imposed by an Authorised Officer if the offence(s) are proved are: - i) A written reprimand which will specify the length of time the reprimand will remain on file - ii) Exclusion from the University or defined activities for a set period. - iii) In cases where there is damage to university premises or property (or that of one of our partners), a requirement to make good the cost, in whole or in part, of any damage caused (or to replace property damaged). - iv) The removal or restriction of privileges for a specified period of time. - v) A valid 'Notice to Quit' issued by Student Accommodation for offences committed within University residential accommodation. - vi) Restriction or revocation of any graduation or alumni privileges.
+- SC5.4.1 The Penalty or Penalties that may be imposed by an Authorised Officer if the offence(s) are proved are: - i) A written reprime which will specify the length of time the reprime will remain on file. - ii) In cases where there is damage to university premises or property

+(or that of one of our partners), a requirement to make good the cost, in whole or in part, of any damage caused (or to replace property damaged). - iii) The removal or restriction of privileges for a specified period of time. - iv) A valid 'Notice to Quit' issued by Student Accommodation for offences committed within University residential accommodation. - v) Restriction or revocation of any graduation or alumni privileges. - vi) Exclusion from the University or defined activities for a set period.